 Each institution reserves the right to set its own credit-granting policy, which may differ from that of ACE.
 Contact your college as soon as possible to find out the score it requires to grant credit, the number of credit hours granted, and the course(s) that can be bypassed with a satisfactory score.

-*The American Council on Education's College Credit Recommendation Service (ACE CREDIT) evaluates CLEP processes and procedures for developing, administering, and scoring the exams.
-The score for the Spanish with Writing exam will be reviewed by ACE CREDIT in spring 2019.
+*The American Council on Education's College Credit Recommendation Service (ACE CREDIT) has evaluated CLEP processes and procedures for developing, administering, and scoring the exams.
+The score listed above is equivalent to a grade of C in the corresponding course.
 The American Council on Education, the major coordinating body for the nation’s higher education institutions, seeks to provide leadership and a unifying voice on key higher education issues and to influence public policy through advocacy, research, and program initiatives.
 Visit the ACE CREDIT website for more information.

 Frequently Asked Questions